 Another important practical consideration is how the two metals age.
 Despite the very high tensile strength of platinum, it actually marks relatively easily, forming what is known as a 'patina' of tiny scratches on its surface, as shown in the image here of a single ring.

 Wedding and engagement rings are inevitably subjected to significant wear and tear as a result of being worn every day.
 This is particularly noticeable on the underside of rings, where they come into regular contact with hard objects like door handles for example.
 After a while, platinum will lose its brightly polished finish, and take on a greyer colour, and will need to be re-polished every few years if you want it to look pristine.

 In contrast, if you have a white gold ring that has been rhodium-plated, as the rhodium gets scuffed and scratched away it will eventually start to reveal the natural warmer colour of the white gold underneath.
 Every few years, the ring will need to be re-polished and re-plated if you want it to look bright white again.

 On a final note, in addition to differences in their strength and durability, there is also a noticeable difference in the density of gold and platinum.
 While gold is famously heavy, platinum is even heavier.
 In fact, a platinum ring will weigh about 50% more than the same ring in 18ct white gold.

-Please feel free to get in touch if you'd like any more advice on the which is the best precious metal option for you.
+At Ingle & Rhode we have a collection of rose gold, white gold, yellow gold and platinum engagement rings.
+Please feel free to get in touch if you'd like any more advice on the which is the best precious metal option for you or visit us in person at our London showroom near Bond Street station.
 We'd be delighted to help.